instacart/formula/docs/faq.md

         state: State,
         context: FormulaContext<State>
     ): Evaluation<TaskDetailRenderModel?> {
-        // Note that this is correct because the render model and therefore callback is constructed
+        // Note that this is correct because the render model and therefore listener is constructed
         // within `evaluate` instead of within `onEvent` val renderModel = state.task?.let {
             TaskDetailRenderModel(